Beta Feature

 Grouping by multiple properties can help you further refine your analysis.
 For example, you may want to group by Initial Marketing Channel and Initial Landing Page to see exactly where users are coming from and where they are landing on your site.

 In the Conversion drop-down you can pick the conversion event that’s meaningful to your business.
-Picking a conversion event will add Conversion rate, Converting users, and Number of conversions columns to your chart.
+Picking a conversion event will add Total, Converting users, Conversion rate, and New user conversion rate columns to your chart.

 You can also add filters to only see results for certain segments of users.
 For example, you may want to filter out your company’s users from your results.
 At Heap, we have a segment that represents all Heap employees so that we can exclude ourselves from analysis.
 To learn more about creating a segment that represents your company’s users, see the Segments overview guide.